Dynamical stability of the Gliese 581 exoplanetary system

-The 5-planet model of \citet{V12} (as a reference see Table \ref{tab-5planet}) was integrated for 1 Myr to verify its long-term stability.
-All 5 planets remained stable during the long integration time and their orbital parameters did not change significantly, so this 5-planet solution of the RV data can be considered dynamically stable.
+Even though the existence of planet g, the fifth planet candidate in the star's classical liquid water habitable zone is debated and might as well be a false periodic signal caused by noise, we investigated its possibility from a dynamical point of view.
+For this first, the 5-planet model of \citet{V12} (as a reference see Table \ref{tab-5planet}) containing planet g was integrated for 1 Myr to verify its long-term stability.
+All 5 planets remained stable during the long integration time and their orbital parameters did not change significantly, so this 5-planet solution of the RV data with the 32-day planet g can be considered dynamically stable.

-If planet g exists, it is a 2.2 $M_{\oplus}$ planet orbiting between two super-Earth sized planets in the middle of the star's classical liquid water habitable zone.
-To further characterize the stability of the orbit of this possibly rocky and habitable planet, we ran two more set of integrations.
-In one set, for a time of 5000 $P_g$, the eccentricity of the adjacent planets c and d were varied until the point when their orbits cross each other.
-According to the LCI of planet g on Fig. \ref{LCI-g-cd-ee}., planet g's orbit is not chaotic and thus can be considered stable in cases where the eccentricity of planet c stays below $e_{c} \leq 0.32$ and for planet d $e_{d} \leq 0.28$.

-Since the true orbital period and therefore semi-major axis of planet g is still uncertain, as well as planet d's real eccentricity could be greater than zero, in another set of integrations, also for a time of 5000 $P_g$, we varied $a_g$ in the range between the neighbouring planets and $e_d$ until it would cross the orbit of planet c.
-Not surprisingly, as Fig. \ref{LCI-g-d-ae}. shows, the more elliptic the orbit of planet d, the further away planet g has to be from it in order to remain stable.
-At the largest distance, planet g's orbit would be still stable in case of $e_d \approx 0.55$.